-Teledensity in Colombia is only 15%, yet the number of fixed lines in service continues to decrease with customers opting for alternative technologies and mobility in preference to traditional phones.
-As in other Latin American countries, most of the fixed telephone lines are concentrated in the larger cities, leaving the rest of the population severely under-serviced.
+Fixed-line teledensity in Colombia is only 13.5% and well below the Latin American average, yet the number of lines in service continues to decrease steeply, with customers abandoning traditional phones in favour of mobile handsets.
+As in other Latin American countries, most of the existing fixed telephone lines are concentrated in the larger cities, leaving the rest of the population under-serviced.

 This report provides an overview of Colombia’s telecom infrastructure, together with profiles of major fixed-line operators, accompanied by relevant statistics, analyses, and fixed-line scenario forecasts for the years 2015 and 2020.

 ETB has acquired cable TV provider Ingelcom; ETB sources claim the operator will not take part in the Tigo/UNE merger; Movistar seeks ways to raise funds; EPM Bogotá has been merged into UNE; Telmex Colombia had adopted the brand name Claro.

 Movistar/Telefónica Telecom, UNE EPM Telecomunicaciones, Empresa de Telecomunicaciones de Santa Fe de Bogotá (ETB), Telmex/Claro, Emcali, Telebucaramanga, Telefónica de Pereira, Edatel.